Do we really need dairy for healthy teeth?

-While it is true that dairy products do contain calcium, it is also accompanied by lactose sugar, animal growth factors, chemical contaminants, a considerable amount of fat, sodium and cholesterol, and animal proteins that can actually inhibit calcium absorption.
+While it is true that dairy products do contain calcium, it is also accompanied by lactose sugar, animal growth factors, chemical contaminants, a considerable amount of fat, sodium and cholesterol, and animal proteins.
 These animal proteins also have a detrimental effect on our general health.
-Animal protein consumption has been linked with four of the most prevalent diseases in the West: coronary heart, disease, diabetes, certain types of cancer and autoimmune diseases.
+Animal protein consumption has been linked with four of the most prevalent diseases in the West: coronary heart disease, diabetes, certain types of cancer and autoimmune diseases.
 So, packed with bovine oestrogens, antibiotics, lipids, protein, growth factors (IGF-I) and sodium, cow’s milk is the perfect liquid to rapidly turn a baby calf into a big cow but certainly not the best source of calcium for us.

 First of all, let us examine why calcium is essential to our oral health.

 Although teeth and bones are quite similar in that they are both composed of calcium, phosphate and water, there are some significant differences with regards to how they function.

 Bones are a dynamic tissue that renews continuously throughout our lives and calcium is essential for this process.
 This makes it important to maintain an adequate daily intake of calcium for optimal bone health.